Numerical Evolution of axisymmetric vacuum spacetimes: a code based on the Galerkin method: Code tests

-The standard Bondi frame\cite{bondi1} is characterized by a choice of a coordinate system for which $H=K=L=0$ and consequently $\omega=1$.
-Also, in this frame the Bondi mass depends only on $M$ and Eq. (\ref{eq28}) agrees with the original expression for the Bondi formula\cite{bondi1}.
-As an important remark concerning the Galerkin treatment of the field equations is that the functions $H$, $K$, $L$ and $M$ can be read off directly from the asymptotic expressions for the metric functions as presented by Eqs. (\ref{eq9}), (\ref{eq13})-(\ref{eq15}).
+The standard Bondi frame~\cite{bondi1} is characterized by a choice of a coordinate system for which $H=K=L=0$ and consequently $\omega=1$.
+Also, in this frame the Bondi mass depends only on $M(u,x)$ and Eq. (\ref{eq29}) agrees with the original expression for the Bondi formula \cite{bondi1}.
+It must be remarked that all quantities listed above can be read off directly from the asymptotic expansions of the approximate expressions Eqs. (\ref{eq12}), (\ref{eq14}-\ref{eq16}).

-Before verifying the global energy conservation (\ref{eq28}), we first evaluate the initial Bondi mass $M_B(0)$ corresponding to the initial data (\ref{eq25}) with $A_0=0.025$ considering several truncation orders.
-Fig. 7(a) shows a sequence of initial values of the Bondi mass $M_B(u_0=0)$ signalizing a clear the convergence towards the actual value for the initial Bondi mass.
-The next step consisted in showing the evolution of the relative error in energy conservation, $|C(u)|/M_B(0)\times 100$, with the truncation orders $N_r=5,N_x=4$ and $N_r=7,N_x=5$.
-As indicated in Fig. 7(b), the energy conservation is attained to $1.3\%$ and $0.45\%$ accuracies, respectively.